-By the now scientifically proven and hardly arguable fact of a (too) fast climate change it came (also therefore) among other things in the viniculture to a rethink.
-Since the mid-1990s, there has been an increasing start, especially in regions and countries with a hot climate vines to grow in cooler, continental-influenced and mostly higher-lying areas.
-It prefers to use the traditional ones varieties the cool climate and the long maturation period ( Maturity date ).
-In general, one understands by a viticulture with continental climate or climatic influence a summer with hot days and cold nights, a rain-poor, mild autumn and a winter with also violent frost, Overall, it is rather dry Weather with about 500 to 600 millimeters rainfall per year.
+The (now) scientifically proven and hardly disputable fact of one (too) quick climate change it happened (also because of that) in viniculture to rethink.
+Since the mid-1990s, there has been an increasing trend, particularly in regions and countries with a hot climate vines to be planted in cooler, continental influenced and mostly also higher lying areas.
+The traditional ones are preferred varieties who like the cool climate and the long ripening period ( Maturity date ) to accommodate.
+In general, wine growing is continental climate or climatic influence a summer with hot days and cold nights, a low-rain, mild autumn and a winter with also violent frost, Overall, there is rather dry Weather with about 500 to 600 millimeters rainfall per year.

-At the Cool Climate Winegrowing the vineyards are often created at altitudes up to 750 meters above sea level.
-Ideally, in the summer during the day, high temperatures and plenty of sunshine ensure optimum grape ripeness and, thanks to cool nights, good acidity and fruit aromas.
-Through a mild and dry autumn, the vines can cover the entire length of the growing season use.
-Such wines are usually characterized by fresher-looking fruitiness. aromatik and a balanced acidity out.
-This is especially true in countries of the New world such as Australia.
+With Cool Climate Winegrowing, the vineyards are often planted at altitudes up to 750 meters above sea level.
+Ideally, in summer during the day, high temperatures and lots of sunshine ensure optimal grape ripeness and cool nights produce good acid and fruit aromas.
+Through a mild and dry autumn, the vines can run the full length of the growing season use.
+Such wines are usually characterized by fresher looking fruitiness. aromatik and a balanced one acidity out.
+This is particularly true in countries of the world New world such as Australia.
 Chile.
-New Zealand and the USA but also in some traditional European ones wine-producing countries increasingly applied.
+New Zealand and the United States, but also in some traditional European ones wine-producing countries increasingly applied.

-in the precision viticulture one tries with high scientific methods at the Weingarten-management to take into account certain climatic conditions.
-In Canada There is the Institute CCOVI (Cool Climate Oenology and Viticulture Institute) as a branch of study of Brock University, In 2006 became the World Congress Climate Change and Wine brought to life.
-See the topic complex especially under climate Change,
+in the precision viticulture one tries with highly scientific methods at the Weingarten-management to take certain climatic conditions into account.
+In Canada there is the institute CCOVI (Cool Climate Oenology and Viticulture Institute) as a branch of study Brock University, In 2006 the World Congress was held Climate Change and Wine brought to life.
+See the topic especially under climate Change,